-2025 Final Report: RISC-V Vector (RVV) Optimization for the dav1d AV1 Decoder
+GSoC 2025 Final Report: RVV Optimization for the dav1d AV1 Decoder

 Project Overview and Goals